 If you want to use your last day doing something super epic, then I have just the thing for you!
 A tour of Pompeii and Mt.
 Vesuvius will be the cherry on top of your perfect Amalfi Coast trip!

-Roam the fascinating, UNESCO-listed ruins of Pompeii with your expert guide, and learn about how the devastating eruption of Mt.
+Roam the fascinating archaeological ruins of Pompeii, a UNESCO World Heritage Site, with your expert guide, and learn about how the devastating eruption of Mt.
 Vesuvius in AD 79 preserved the village – and the paintings, artifacts, and thousands of villagers inside of it – in a blanket of ash and pumice.
 Then, hike up to the crater rim of the volcano.
 What a day!

 Click here to book your Skip-The-Line Pompeii Guided Tour & Mt.
 Vesuvius Trip from Sorrento.